 The Harvard PhD in Health Policy, awarded by the Faculty of Arts and Sciences, is a collaborative program among six Harvard University faculties: Graduate School of Arts and Sciences, Harvard Business School, Harvard Kennedy School, Harvard Law School, Harvard Medical School, and Harvard T.H.
 Chan School of Public Health.

-While the program is interdisciplinary in nature, students specialize in one of six concentrations: decision sciences, economics, management, methods for policy research, or political analysis.
+While the program is interdisciplinary in nature, students specialize in one of five concentrations: decision sciences, economics, management, methods for policy research, or political analysis.

 Approximately 110 faculty members from schools within the University are involved with the program, and students are free to take classes throughout the University.
 A hallmark of the program is the accessibility of faculty members to students and the commitment of faculty to students enrolled in the program.